-on 30 May 2007.
-Appointed as Group Chairman and Chief Executive Officer
+Appointed to the Board as Chairman on 30 May 2007.
+Appointed as Group Chairman and Chief Executive Officer on 8 February 2016.

-Member of the Executive Council of

-Dubai, Member of the UAE Federal Tax Authority Board, Member of the Dubai Free Zones Council, Chairman of Ports, Customs and Free Zone Corporation (PCEC) Non-Executive Chairman of Virgin Hyperloop One, Board member of Nakheel PJSC.
+Member of the Executive Council of Dubai, Member of the UAE Federal Tax Authority Board, Member of the Dubai Free Zones Council, Chairman of Ports, Customs and Free Zone Corporation (PCFC) Non-Executive Chairman of Virgin Hyperloop One, Board member of Nakheel PJSC.